supaglue-labs/supaglue/docs/docs/tutorials/mongo-view-prisma-view.md

 }
 ```

-- `entityId`: your customer's opportunity ID in their third-party Provider (e.g. Hubspot).
+- `entityId`: your customer's opportunity ID in their third-party Provider (e.g. HubSpot).
 This is the opportunity join key.
 - `userId`: your customer's ID.

 ### Supaglue's collection